 Wild Beach Camping

-Wild Beach Camping is not suitable for wheelchairs
+– Wild Beach Camping is not suitable for wheelchair users.

-The Garden Stage can be enjoyed from the Boating Lake area of Kensington Gardens
+– The Gardens Stage can be enjoyed from the Boating Lake area of Kensington Gardens

 Makers Market

-The Food Zone is situated on The Upper Esplanade, which has level, tarmacked path
+– Feast Street is situated on the Upper Esplanade, which has level, tarmacked path